revbayes/revbayes.github.io/tutorials/timefig_dating/index.md

 {% endaside %}

 The second calibration restricts the maximum age of the Hawaiian *Kadua* crown age.
-The code stored in `./scripts/timefig_dating/kadua_clade.Rev` names relevant clades, including `clade_ingroup`.
+The code stored in `./scripts/kadua_clade.Rev` names relevant clades, including `clade_ingroup`.
 We then use the `tmrca` function to track the time to the most recent common ancestor for members of each clade.
 These variables *do not* influence the model probability or model fitting in any way.
 They are only monitored during MCMC sampling.

-To construct node age calibration densities in RevBayes, you define an interval with constraints that depend on the difference between the calibration time (i.e. the maximum age for the formation of Kadua) and the age of the time-calibrated node (i.e. Hawaiian *Kadua*, the ingroup clade).
 Recall from the previous tutorial on molecular phylogenetics that we created the `ingroup_age` variable to monitor crown node age of the Hawaiian ingroup.
-We want this age to be restricted, where the lower bound is the minimum allowable age for the node, 0.0 Ma (the present), and the upper bound is the maximum age of the High Islands, 6.3 Ma.
-Enter the following commands, then we will work through the logic.
+We want this age to be restricted, where the lower bound is the minimum allowable age for the node, 0.0 Ma (the present), and the upper bound is the maximum age of the High Islands, 6.3 Ma (the past).
+Enter the following commands, then we will work through the logic with the help of Figure {% ref phy_calib %}.

 ```
 # Calibration density #2: MRCA of Hawaiian Kadua